Suitability

 If waste comprises long-lived radionuclides of increased amount/concentration, the IAEA recommends underground disposal.
 However, often countries might accept surface disposal of eligible NORM waste.

 In the end the duration disposal is necessary mainly depends on radiological criteria like concentration, half-life and activity of contained radionuclides as well as on country-specific requirements.
-By consequence, safe containment can be required over a range of hundreds to hundredthousands of years.
+By consequence, safe containment can be required over a range of thousands to hundredthousands of years.

-If you have any specific question, feel free to contact us.
+If you have any specific question, feel free to